TAPPS Football: Grace, Brook Hill, Gorman set for area games

 While the trio lost in the first round, all three are hopeful that playoff experience helps their football teams this time around.

-The Tyler TAPPS schools begin the playoffs with area games on Friday.
+The Tyler-area TAPPS schools begin the playoffs with area games on Friday.
 All three are on the road.

 GRACE COUGARS